g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

     <div>
         Once something costs <a href="{{a}}">$140m</a> to make, certain forms of art become impossible.
 You cannot take risks, aesthetic or physical.
 You cannot improvise.
 You must appeal broadly, probably too broadly to be yourself, unless your soul is already a common denominator. <a href="{{truck}}">Logistics</a>, an iron constraint on vision.
         <br><br>
-        This is why I put up with bad production and sloppy musicianship: the higher the budget, the less likely I am to see any true experiment and idiosyncracy and deviance, which is what I want from art and often from entertainment too.
+        This is why I put up with bad production and sloppy musicianship: the higher the budget, the less likely I am to see any true experiment and idiosyncrasy and deviance, which is what I want from art and often from entertainment too.
 Music is very cheap compared to other artforms (<a href="{{riri}}">barely</a> a million per hit), which is why we still see a modicum of experiment in popular songs.
         <br><br>
         I think the usual mechanism is that the execs meddle to ensure that they recoup their investment.
 And committee art is generally inferior because it takes us further from honesty and idiosyncracy.
 TS has sponsors and <a href="https://www.capitalone.com/about/newsroom/taylor-swift-the-eras-tour-presale">"partners"</a> (investors) to please <a href="#fn:8" id="fnref:8">8</a>.
     </div>